 - How to use Frequent Locations and Traffic Conditions features on iPhone

 - Everything you need to know about the location services built into your Mac

-If you found this piece helpful, drop us a line below and let us know what location services you allow on your device.
+If you found this piece helpful, drop us a line below and let us know what iOS location services you allow on your devices.